gyllstromk/Flask-WhooshAlchemy/doc/index.rst

 Quickstart
 ----------

-First we'll set up the environment and create our model:
+Let's set up the environment and create our model:

 ::